-If you’ve been planning on electronically filing your US expat tax return, take note of the IRS e-filing shutdown on November 16th, 2019.
+If you’ve been planning on electronically filing your US expat tax return, take note of the IRS e-filing shutdown in November.

 What is the e-filing shutdown?

 The e-filing shutdown is a routine event by the IRS in an effort to prepare their systems for the upcoming tax filing season.
-After November 16th, tax returns will need to be filed on paper until the tax season opens.
+After the shutdown, tax returns will need to be filed on paper until the tax season opens.